AymanMak1/Countries-Sales-Dashboard/README.md

 # Countries-Orders-Dashboard

-The 5 indicators produced in this dashboard are:
+The 5 indicators produced in this dashboard using Power BI are:

 - The number of orders delivered per employee and per country